NHS targets: Accident and emergency departments

 A four-hour target in emergency departments was introduced by the Department of Health for National Health Service acute hospitals in England.
 The original target was set at 100%, but lowered to reflect clinical concerns that there will always be patients who need to spend slightly longer in A&E, under observation.
 Setting a target that, by 2004, at least 98% of patients attending an A&E department must be seen, treated, and admitted or discharged in under four hours.
 The target was further moved to 95% of patients within four hours in 2010 as a result of the coalition's claims that 98% was not clinically justified.
 Trusts which failed to meet the target could be fined.
 In July 2016 NHS trusts were set new "performance improvement trajectories".
 For 47 of the 140 trusts with "type one" major A&E facilities this meant a target of less than 95% waiting under 4 hours.
 In January 2017 Jeremy Hunt announced that the target would in future only apply to "urgent health problems".
 In January 2018 only 77.1% of patients were admitted or discharged within four hours, the worst ever performance for type one A&E departments.
 In December 2018 it was reported that patients with only minor ailments could be excluded from the target and a new target introduced so the most urgent cases should be seen within an hour.

 The effect of the target can be that patients waiting just below 4 hours get a lot of attention, but once the target is breached there is no further consequence.
 The average time spent by a patient in A&E who has breached four hours is around eight hours.

-In January 2022 research published in the British Medical Journal found that there was one extra death For every 82 admitted patients whose time to inpatient bed transfer is delayed more than 6 to 8 hours from time of arrival at the emergency department.
+In January 2022 research published in the Emergency Medicine Journal found that there was one extra death For every 82 admitted patients whose time to inpatient bed transfer is delayed more than 6 to 8 hours from time of arrival at the emergency department.